Metro schools to close Friday for Braves celebratory parade - Reporter Newspapers & Atlanta Intown

 Schools across metro Atlanta will close Friday for a cross-city parade celebrating the Atlanta Braves’ historic World Series win.

-Atlanta, Fulton, Cobb and Marietta school systems all announced school holidays on Friday.
+Atlanta, Fulton, DeKalb, Cobb, Marietta, and Clayton school systems all announced school holidays on Friday.

 “Due to the logistical challenges associated with the anticipated traffic, road closures and crowds expected throughout metro Atlanta … APS will observe a district holiday and be closed on Friday,” Atlanta Public Schools said on Twitter.
 “APS shares in the excitement of the World Series victory by our Atlanta Braves and congratulates the entire organization for a fantastic and historic season!”